openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 -  :term:`PREFERRED_PROVIDER_virtual/xserver <PREFERRED_PROVIDER>`:
    The recipe that provides "virtual/xserver" when more than one provider is found.
-In this case, the recipe that provides "virtual/xserver" is "xserver-xorg", which exists in ``poky/meta/recipes-graphics/xorg-xserver``.
+In this case, the recipe that provides "virtual/xserver" is "xserver-xorg", available in ``poky/meta/recipes-graphics/xorg-xserver``.

 -  :term:`XSERVER`: The packages that